Skip to Content

 Despite the phrase we use to describe it, our hair does not “turn” any color – grey or white.
 Instead, as you age, your hair follicles produce new hairs with less pigment.
 An existing strand of hair cannot change color naturally – white hairs are new hairs on your head.

 There are a few pigments that determine your hair color– primarily two types of melanin.
-Eumelanin is largely responsible for darker hair colors, while pheomelanin pigment produces hair with lighter colors.
+Eumelanin is largely responsible for darker hair colors, while pheomelanin is linked to red and yellow tones.

-Blondes have more pheomelanin than eumelanin.
-This is why they have lighter hair than people with darker hair colors.
+Blondes have very low levels of both eumelanin and pheomelanin.
+This low overall concentration of pigment is why they have lighter hair than people with darker hair colors.

 When the body ages, stem cells responsible for coloring your hair begin to wear out.
 Eventually, hair grows without any pigmentation at all, leading to white hair.